 Nothing is more exciting for people who love purple, nothing is more exciting than adding a piece of purple gemstone jewelry to your accessories collection.
 While purple is a rare color for gems overall, there are many stones that offer beautiful purple coloring, ranging from beautiful stones in light lilacs or lavenders to deep eggplants and other dark purples.

-If purple is one of your favorite gemstones, learning about the various purple gems used in jewelry can make finding your next piece a breeze.
+If purple is one of your favourite colours, learning about the various purple gems used in jewelry can make finding your next piece a breeze.
+The colour purple has long been associated with royalty, nobility, and high luxury, symbolizing power and spiritual significance throughout history.
+The colour purple holds deep cultural, historical, and metaphysical significance, revered for its associations with royalty, spirituality, and healing.
 Here’s a look at purple stones, as well as the 24 most popular gemstones used in jewelry.

-There are many potential connections when it comes to the meaning and benefits of purple gemstones, there are many possible connections, though they vary depending on a person’s belief system.
-Some feel that purple gems are soothing and calming.
+There are many potential connections regarding the meaning and benefits of purple gemstones.
+There are many possible connections, though they vary depending on a person’s belief system.
+Some find purple gems soothing.
+Purple gemstones are also believed to promote emotional balance and help dispel negative emotions such as anxiety or sadness.
 Others connect purple gems to positivity, respect, and harmony.

-In feng shui, purple is often associated with prosperity, good fortune, abundance, and wealth.
+In feng shui, purple is often associated with prosperity, good fortune, and wealth.
 Many also feel that purple supports a sense of self-worth, enhances mental clarity and creativity, and assists with a sense of peace.
+Additionally, purple gemstones are thought to attract positive energy and foster a harmonious environment.

 However, purple gemstones that lean blue – making them a shade of indigo – may connect with the third-eye chakra.
-It’s said to support self-expression and freedom of thought, as well as has a strong association with inner peace, knowledge and wisdom.
+It’s said to support self-expression and freedom of thought, and to be strongly associated with inner peace, knowledge and wisdom.

 List of Purple Stones